silkrow/DesktopBackgroundGenerator/texts/QA.md

 	In Linux, a part of the hardware context of a process is stored in the process descriptor, while the remaining part is saved in the Kernel Mode stack.
+---
+30. What is NIC?

+A:

+	NIC stands for Network Interface Card.
+	It's a hardware component, typically a circuit board or chip, which is installed on a computer so it can connect to a network.
+	Modern NICs provide functionality to computers, such as support for I/O interrupt, direct memory access (DMA) interfaces, data transmission, network traffic engineering and partitioning.
+	The network card operates as a middleman between a computer and a data network, when a user requests a webpage, the computer will pass the request to the network card, which converts it into electrical impulses.